Anirudh257/Solutions-to-Machine-Learning-Interviews-Book-By-Chip-Huyen/Chapter5/Matrices.md

 Reference: https://medium.com/@tseek2021/a-quick-summary-of-all-types-of-solutions-to-system-of-linear-equations-6501cc51673c

 iii.
-[M] Why is it when A has more columns than rows,  $Ax=b$  has multiple solutions?
+[M] Why is it that when A has more columns than rows,  $Ax=b$  has multiple solutions?

 Ans.
 When there are more columns than rows, we are looking at the **undetermined system of equations**.
 If the matrix(A) doesn't have **full rank**, i.e. rank(A) = r < min(m, n).
 There are only **r** independent column vectors in A and **(m - r)** dependent column vectors.
 If $b \in span(A)$, there exists infinite solutions to express **b**.